Xzibit: 1999–2003: Rise to prominence and Restless

 In 2002, he guest-starred in the comedy series Cedric the Entertainer Presents as Mack Daddy in the eponymous episode and released his fourth studio album Man vs. Machine with mostly similar guest appearances like its predecessor, which spawned three singles, which all failed to chart in the Hot 100, although "Multiply" reached number 39 in the UK and 33 in Germany.
-The album itself went gold, although Xzibit was unhappy with the crafting and promotion of his newest product, ending the cooperation with Dr. Dre.
+The album itself was certified Gold by the RIAA, although Xzibit was unhappy with the crafting and promotion of his newest product, ending the cooperation with Dr. Dre.
 The album is his highest-charting album to date, reaching number 3 in the U.S. and 8 in Canada.
+Following the rekase of the album, in 2003, Xzibit's contract with Loud was absorbed by Columbia and he was signed directly to them.
 He also starred in The Country Bears.
 He continued to collaborate with his West Coast colleagues, Ras Kass and Saafir, forming The Golden State Project (originally Golden State Warriors) rap collective, and Tha Alkaholiks, along with Snoop Dogg and Eminem, whom he accompanied on his All Access Europe tour in 2003.